 The Past Meets the Present

-Berlin was divided on August 13, 1961 by the construction of 87-miles of reinforced concrete slabs, watchtowers and bunkers.
+The city was divided on August 13, 1961 by the construction of 87-miles of reinforced concrete slabs, watchtowers and bunkers.
 Each gray slab weighed in at approximately three tons and stood 12-feet tall.
-Today you can’t describe the Berlin Wall or Berlin in general without mentioning graffiti.
+Today you can’t describe the Berlin Wall or the city in general without mentioning graffiti.

 Most of it is political and it’s as important to the heritage of Berlin as the museums, memorials and historical sites.
 To mark the 50th anniversary of the commencement of the building of the Wall, nhow hotel transformed their back yard into Freedom Park.